chiraagChakravarthy/SubTick/README.md

 ## Installation

-Download the jar file and add to your mods folder, along with fabric carpet
+Download the jar file from the releases tab and add to your mods folder, along with fabric carpet

 ## Commands
 * be step: steps a single block event